munificent/craftinginterpreters/book/resolving-and-binding.md

 The old `get()` method dynamically walks the chain of enclosing environments, scouring each one to see if the variable might be hiding in there somewhere.
 But now we know exactly which environment in the chain will have the variable.
-We simply walk that many hops along the environment chain, and return the variable's value in that map.
+We simply walk that many hops, and return the variable's value in that map.
 We don't even have to check to see if the variable is there -- we know it will be because the resolver already found it before.

 <aside name="coupled">